Quarry Hill Nature Center • 701 Silver Creek Road NE • 328-3950 • www.qhnc.org

 RochesterFest • 285-8769 • www.rochesterfest.com

-Held every June, this fun week-long citywide festival has a little bit of everything: food booths (on Civic Center Drive behind the Library and Post-Bulletin), parade (kids, bring a bag — there's lots of candy...parents bring a chair — it's a looooong one), PossAbilities Ice-cream Social (with ice cream and fun kids' games it's always a huge favorite), tour of area horse barns (kiddie pony rides), and Lumberjack Championships.
-With these events and the Penny Carnival, Kiwanis Parent/Child Free Fair, and Family Fun Night it's a very fun family-friendly event.
+Held every June, this fun week-long citywide festival has a little bit of everything: food booths (on Civic Center Drive behind the Library and Post-Bulletin), parade (kids, bring a bag — there's lots of candy...parents bring a chair — it's a looooong one), PossAbilities Ice-cream Social (with ice cream and fun kids' games it's always a huge favorite), Family Fun Night and more.
+Visit their website for a complete lineup of this year's events and activities.

 Winterfest • www.rochestermn.gov/departments/park/activities/winter/WinterFest/index.asp

 Welcome in winter at WinterFest IX.
 Families will find fun indoor and outdoor activities (sleigh rides, snow sculptures, youth ice fishing contest).
 Proceeds benefit local nonprofits.
-Go online,
+Go online,for a complete lineup of this year's events and activities.

 Photos on this webpage provided by Olive Juice Studios.